TITLE 77: PUBLIC HEALTH

 Section 920.90 Construction Materials and Other Requirements

-2) Plastic well casing and liners shall meet the requirements of ASTM Standard F480-94 and the NSF International Standard Number 14-1990, Plastic Piping System Components and Related Materials.
-Evidence of compliance shall be inclusion in the current NSF listing and display of the NSF seal on each section of casing, and marking the casing in accordance with the requirements of ASTM Standard F-480-94.
+2) Plastic well casing and liners shall meet the requirements of ASTM F480-12 and the NSF/ANSI 14-2010a, Plastic Piping System Components and Related Materials.
+Evidence of compliance shall be inclusion in the current NSF listing and display of the NSF seal on each section of casing, and marking the casing in accordance with the requirements of ASTM Standard F-480-12.

-3) Plastic well casing and liners must be Standard Dimension Ratio (SDR) rated and conform to the minimum requirements given in Table B.
+3) Plastic well casing and liners shall be Standard Dimension Ratio (SDR) rated and conform to Table B.

 c) Joints.
 All casing and liner pipe joints shall be watertight.
 When the water well casing is to be extended, the joint shall be a threaded coupling or welded if the casing is metal, or the joint shall be solvent welded if the casing material is plastic.
 When plastic well casing is installed, the pipe spigot and socket shall be cleaned and treated with a cleaner primer.
+Other types of plastic joints may be evaluated and approved by the Department on the basis of NSF/ANSI 14-2010a, NSF/ANSI 61-2010a, and laboratory pressurization tests for leakage.
 A pressurized connection shall be used when steel casing is used to extend plastic casing when the connection is within 20 feet of the ground surface.
-Other types of joints may be evaluated and approved by the Department.

 d) Screens.
-Screen openings shall provide the maximum amount of open area consistent with strength of screen and the grading of the water bearing formation or gravel pack.
+Screen openings shall provide the maximum amount of open area consistent with the strength of the screen and the grading of the water-bearing formation or gravel pack.
 The openings shall permit maximum transmitting ability without clogging or jamming.
 Screens shall be made of non-corrosive material.

 e) Drive Shoe.
 Pipe that is to be driven shall be equipped with a drive shoe.